mmistakes/made-mistakes-jekyll/_posts/paperfaces/2012-12-31-santa-claus-portrait.md

 ---
-layout: paperfaces
+layout: work
 title: "The big main in red"
 description: "PaperFaces portrait of Santa Claus drawn with Paper by 53 on an iPad."
-image: paperfaces-santa-claus-lg
+image:
+  feature: paperfaces-santa-claus-lg.jpg
   thumb: paperfaces-santa-claus-150.jpg
 category: paperfaces
 tags:
 - PaperFaces